UAE employers focusing on diversity hiring, say HR headhunters

 The HR firms said diversity enhances a firm’s ability to deliver innovative solutions and maintain high performance for clients and candidates worldwide.

 “When we headhunt for our clients, we mandate ourselves to present at least three qualified diverse profiles to ensure clients have various options to pick from.
-We strongly believe in the importance of diversity in this region, as being a recruitment partner to huge multinationals, we have a responsibility to change the future of the UAE and contribute directly to its success by hiring future leaders, creators, and innovators,” added Alhiali.
+We strongly believe in the importance of diversity in this region.
+Being a recruitment partner to huge multinationals, we have a responsibility to change the future of the UAE and contribute directly to its success by hiring future leaders, creators, and innovators,” added Alhiali.

 While job-seekers globally view the UAE as a desirable international employment destination with a promising hiring landscape, employers also grapple with a few issues.